Subsections of

 Ask User - Lets Carly ask the person whom messaged her a question

-Ask LLM - Lets Carly ask Google Bard / ChatGPT a question
+Ask LLM - Lets Carly ask LLMs a question

 Database Memory - Lets Carly recall past messages from all 4 databases